KajToet/blindboy/README.md

 -  Specify framerate
 -  Implement Tone.js or other sound player for BlindBoy sound effects
 -  Start with which videogame?
 Zelda?
+-  In which case, can I capture text correctly through savestate?
+TTS from Google using Meta-referrer blocking?